frontity/frontity/packages/error/README.md

 # `@frontity/error`

+The Frontity warnings and errors.

-This is basically the same as https://github.com/alexreardon/tiny-invariant but in typescript.
+This is somewhat modified from https://github.com/alexreardon/tiny-invariant and with added typescript.

 ## Usage

 ```
-import invariant from '@frontity/error';
+import { warn, error }  from '@frontity/error';

-invariant(condition, message);
+error(someCondition, "The condition `someCondition` has failed!")

+warn("This should never happen! 😜")

 ```